lenards/explore-spark/schema-evolution/README.md

 # Cassandra Schema Evolution with Spark

-Best practices in data modeling for [Cassandra](http://cassandra.apache.org/) often lead to a "table per query" and new or different queries needed to be supported the schema of an existing system will need to evolve.
-This is short discussion about how you might evolve a time-series schema using the [Apache Spark™](http://spark.apache.org/) with the DataStax [Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector)
+Best practices in data modeling for [Cassandra](http://cassandra.apache.org/) often lead to a "table per query."
+When new or different queries need to be supported, the schema of an existing system will have to *evolve*.
+This is short discussion about how you might alter a schema using the [Apache Spark™](http://spark.apache.org/) with the DataStax [Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector).

 ## Problem Statement *(pick one to focus on)*